ossf/allstar/opt-out.md

       - my-repo-name-here
       - yet-another-repo

-Sumit a PR to the `.allstar` repo removing your repo name from that list.
+Submit a PR to the `.allstar` repo removing your repo name from that list.

 Another way your repo may be opted-in is a file in your repo named `.allstar/allstar.yaml` with contents such as: